Frequently Asked Questions

 Superficial Extrinsic Sessions

 - Session 2 is the hour of the feet and legs.
-The goals of this session are to balance the tibia and fibula, the malleoli, rebalance the arches within the foot, free the knee capsule, open the hip and free the pelvis from the thorax.
+The goals of this session are to balance the whole leg and arches within the foot and free the pelvis from the thorax.

 - Session 3 is the hour of the quadratus lumborum.
-The goals for this session are creating a midline from the greater trochanter to the mastoid process, opening the lateral and posterior aspect of the ribcage, freeing the shoulder girdle from the ribcage, beginning the transition into the core or intrinsic layers by freeing the quadratus lumborum.
+The goal for this session is to open the side of the torso, freeing the shoulder girdle from the ribcage and free the quadratus lumborum.

 Core Intrinsic Sessions

 - Session 4 is the hour of the adductors.
-The goals of this session are to begin balancing the pelvis from side to side by freeing the adductors, create a midline from the malleolus to the ischial ramus and balance and free the floor of the pelvis.
+The goals of this session are to begin balancing the pelvis from side to side by freeing the adductors and start to free the floor of the pelvis.

 - Session 5 is the hour of the psoas.
-The goals of this session are to continue balancing the pelvis from front to back by lengthening the psoas, bring integrity to the floor of the pelvis an to begin to lengthen the cervicals by freeing the lumbars.
+The goals of this session are to continue balancing the pelvis from front to back.

 - Session 6 is the hour of the sacrum.
-The goals of this session are to balance the sacrum within the pelvis, balance the spine by balancing the sacrum, continue to lengthen and free the lumbars to the thoracics and the thoracics to the cervicals.
+The goals of this session are to balance the sacrum within the pelvis.

 - Session 7 is the hour of the sphenoid.
-The goals of this session are freeing the head from the neck and neck from the shoulder girdle, balance and free the cranium and balance the sphenoid by working the intracranial fascial layers.
+The goals of this session are freeing the head from the neck and neck from the shoulder girdle, balance and free the cranium.

 - Sessions 8 and 9 are the balancing sessions.
 One will balance the lower girdle and the other will balance the upper girdle.
 The goals of these sessions are to balance and integrate all the structures that have been freed up in the previous seven sessions.

 - Session 10 is the hour of the joints.
-The general goals of this session are to balance and free the joints, create horizontality within the joints, begin to tie structural and functional integration.
+The general goals of this session are to balance and free the joints and encourage structural and functional integration.